Achille Lauro hijacking: Murder of Leon Klinghoffer

 As 3:00 p.m. neared, the terrorists began to decide whom to kill by shuffling the U.S., British, and Austrian hostages' passports.
 They selected Leon Klinghoffer to be killed first, to be followed by Mildred Hodes.

 Several reasons have been put forward that may have contributed to why Klinghoffer was chosen.
 Earlier in the hijacking, he had refused to be silent when gunmen took his watch and cigarettes, becoming brusque and complaining in his slurred speech, which antagonized some of the hijackers, though one of them gave Klinghoffer his possessions back.
 Additionally Klinghoffer was Jewish and American, and his wheelchair made him both hard to move around the ship and meant his extended absence from the main group was less likely to trigger a chain reaction of resistance among the surviving hostages.
 Molqi later gave a statement on why he was chosen: "I and Bassm [al-Ashker] agreed that the first hostage to be killed had to be an American.
 I chose Klinghoffer, an invalid, so that they would know that we had no pity for anyone, just as the Americans, arming Israel, do not take into consideration that Israel kills women and children of our people."

-Molqi ordered Manuel De Souza, a Portuguese waiter, to accompany him and push Klinghoffer outside onto the open deck.
+Molqi ordered Manuel de Souza, a Portuguese waiter, to accompany him and push Klinghoffer outside onto the open deck.
 Klinghoffer was taken back along the entire deck of the ship to the stern.
-Molqi ordered De Souza to return into the ship.
+Molqi ordered Souza to return into the ship.